Skip to content

 Next Working Group meeting

-Our next working group meeting is scheduled for Thursday 5th November and focus on the topic of funding/finance.
+The next working group meeting is scheduled for Thursday 5th November and focus on the topic of funding/finance.
 TVCC welcomes businesses with a direct interest in the sector to join the HLSWG.

 Register your interest in attending HERE.